invokemedia/ansible-amazon-node/README.md

 * install nvm (node version manager)
 * install node (whatever version you like)
-* create a user for node
+* create handles for start and stopping node
-* create an entry in Upstart to start, stop, restart, and respawn your app

 Installation
 ------------